Posted on September 15th, 2012 by Mike Roberts

 Posted on August 29th, 2012 by Mike Roberts

-Chishu Ryu and Setsuko Ohara in Tokyo Story
+Chishu Ryu and Setsuko Hara in Tokyo Story

 The 1953 film “Tokyo Story” (東京物語 or Tokyo monogatari) by Yasujiro Ozu was selected as “the greatest film ever made” in a poll of movie directors conducted once a decade by the British Film Institute.
 The organization’s monthly publication, Sight and Sound, reported that Ozu’s masterpiece was the top choice of 358 film directors, including Woody Allen, Martin Scorsese, Francis Ford Coppola and Quentin Tarantino.
 Read the full post »